-Urban Streetscape and Adaptive Reuse Plan for the Inner Belt & Brickbottom Districts Agency: City of Somerville is to identify a collective vision for the area through the civic engagement process, and to develop an economic development phasing plan that includes catalyst reuse projects and incorporates an analysis of market trends and economic feasibility.
+Plan is to identify a collective vision for the area through the civic engagement process, and to develop an economic development phasing plan that includes catalyst reuse projects and incorporates an analysis of market trends and economic feasibility.
 In addition, a financing plan will be proposed that calculates the costs of and details the financing options for the recommended improvements and catalyst reuse projects.
 The end product will be a plan for future development including but not limited to land use, streetscape, roadway networks, and multimodal transportation options.